Jack-Wong-dev/GroupProject/GroupProject/Docs/UseCaseModelv3.md

 		1. The user selects a list.
 [Use Case 2]

-		2. The user clicks the "ADD" button.
+		2. The user clicks selects the "Add Item" option from the floating action submenu.

 		3. The system displays a list of types to the user.